sleep-written/bleed-believer/packages/scheduler/README.md

     -   [ 12, 30 ]
         # Will be executed at 14:45:30
     -   [ 14, 45, 30 ]

+    # To be executed
+-   days: [ 6, 0 ]

+    # If you set this property, the task will be in the time interval setled.
+    # If you use this property, the other one "timestamps" will be ignore.
+    # The format is an array like [ hours, minutes, seconds ].
+    interval: [ 0, 30,  0]

 # This is the exact name of the Task class created before